preetichouhan025/Detecting-AI-Facial-Landmarks/README.md

 ### Detecting AI Facial Landmarks using Tensorflow.js

 Open http://itspreeti25.github.io/Detecting-AI-Facial-Landmarks to view it in the browser.
+(Please give it 10 seconds to render)

-This is a small JavaScript React.JS based application to detech Facial Landmarks in real-time using Tensorflow.js pre-trained model.
-Tensorflow.js's Face Landmark Detection predict 486 3D facial landmarks to baiscally infer the geometrical surface of human face i.e. detecting the coordinates representing eyes, nose, cheeks, mouth etc. and drawing a mesh separating them all.
+This is a small JavaScript React.JS based application to detect Facial Landmarks in real-time using Tensorflow.js pre-trained model.
+Tensorflow.js's Face Landmark Detection predict 486 3D facial landmarks to baiscally infer the geometrical surface of human face i.e. detecting the coordinates representing eyes, nose, cheeks, mouth etc. and drawing a mesh identifying them all.

+You move your face, the mesh moves along.
+Face not in the frame, then no mesh.

 - More Information is available here: https://github.com/tensorflow/tfjs-models/tree/master/face-landmarks-detection